FY18-23 Parks and Recreation Facilities Capital Improvement Program

 As part of the bi-annual budget process, City Council establishes a Capital Improvement Program (CIP) to determine how major investments in new construction projects, renovation of infrastructure, and planning will be made over the upcoming five-year period.

-- Commitments: Initiatives that the City has committed through motions, agreements, or contracts, or which reflect legal obligations or mandates.
-Developing the park at Saggio Hills would be an example of a committed project, along with ensuring that our parks are accessible as part of the Americans with Disabilities Act.
+Commitments: Initiatives that the City has committed through motions, agreements, or contracts, or which reflect legal obligations or mandates.

-- Essential: Projects that, if not executed, may place the health, safety, ore welfare of the public or staff at risk.
-Ensuring our play structures meet current safety standards would be an essential improvement.
+Essential: Projects that, if not executed, may place the health, safety, ore welfare of the public or staff at risk.

-- Maintaining: Projects that maintain current level of service, function, and operation of facilities.
-Planning for replacement or renovation of park amenities like play structures, parking lots, restrooms, and other park components would fall under this category.
+Maintaining: Projects that maintain current level of service, function, and operation of facilities.

-Once prioritized, staff developed proposed funding scenarios for the projects and the Parks and Recreation Commission once again reviewed the list.
-During this process some projects were combined to address efficiency, reduce or limit disruption to users, and/or to bring about a better overall project.
-The draft Capital Improvement Program was then recommended to City Council, which ultimately became part of the City's adopted budget.
+Once prioritized, staff developed proposed funding scenarios for the projects and a draft Capital Improvement Program that was ultimately adopted by City Council as part of the City's FY18-20 adopted budget.